LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-bots.md

 In the issue described above, the request to open a conversation was sent, and, in addition, one or more of the following occurred:

-* The first consumer message did not reach the LiveEngage system.
+* The first consumer message did not reach the Conversational Cloud system.
 * The consumer may have received an automatic message before sending his first message (open conversation default).
 * Due to Bot speed, the Bot sent the first message before the consumer message was fully processed and displayed (a matter of milliseconds).